Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics

-Motivated by the recent progress in quantum-gas--cavity QED~\cite{Mivehvar2021}, in this Letter we introduce a variant of the Dicke model, which we coin the name ``\emph{non-standard} Dicke model'' for it, where two independent ensembles of spin-1/2 atoms are coupled to a single mode of a cavity, but with opposite coupling-strength signs.
-The system exhibits a wealth of intriguing phenomena.
+Motivated by the recent progress in quantum-gas--cavity QED~\cite{Mivehvar2021}, in this Letter we introduce a variant of the Dicke model, which we coin the name ``\emph{non-standard} Dicke model'' for it, where two independent ensembles of spin-1/2 atoms are coupled to a single mode of a cavity with different coupling strengths.
+Subsequently, we focus on a special case where the coupling strengths are opposite (which is unitarily equivalent to equal-coupling strengths) and then show that the system exhibits a wealth of intriguing phenomena owing to the conservation of the total spin in each ensemble individually.
 In particular, the semi-classical approach reveals the existence of multistable steady-state phases as shown in Figs.~\ref{fig:ss-pd} and~\ref{fig:Sxz-E0}; especially, a bistable superradiant regime.
-This bistable region contains $\pm$xFo-SR states where the total spins in the both ensembles orient in the same $x$ direction (i.e., both in either positive or negative $x$ direction, respectively) in the strong coupling limit.
-However, it also includes more exotic superradiant phases where the total spins in the two ensembles point in opposite $x$ directions (i.e., one in the positive and another in the negative $x$ directions) in the strong coupling limi, thus forming \emph{ferrimagnetic} (Fi) order ``$\pm$xFi-SR''.
+This bistable region contains $\pm$xFo-SR states where the total spins in the both ensembles orient in the same $x$ direction (i.e., both in either positive or negative $x$ direction) in the strong coupling limit.
+It also includes other superradiant phases where the total spins in the two ensembles point in opposite $x$ directions (i.e., one in the positive and another in the negative $x$ directions) in the strong coupling limi, thus forming \emph{ferrimagnetic} (Fi) order ``$\pm$xFi-SR''.
 This order evolves into \emph{antiferromagnetic} (aF) order, ``$\pm$xaF-SR'', when two ensembles have an equal number of spins.

-The linear-stability analysis as well as the nonequilibrium dynamics of the system assert the stability of the steady states of the system.
+The linear-stability analysis as well as the nonequilibrium dynamics of the system assert the stability of the superradiant states.
 Furthermore, we find initial states in the multistable regimes where the ensuing nonequilibrium dynamics from them do not lead to any steady state of the system, rather give rise to non-stationary oscillating trajectories due to competing fixed points in these regimes; see Fig.~\ref{fig:SC-dynamics-LC}.
 Finally, the full quantum-mechanical calculations also confirm the coexistence of $\pm$xFo-SR and $\pm$xFi-SR as shown in Fig.~\ref{fig:Q-function}.

-\emph{Model and Hamiltonian.}---Consider two independent ensembles of $N_{1,2}$ spins-1/2 located at negative and positive maxima of a cavity field and coupled to it with strengths $\pm\lambda$, respectively.
+\emph{Model and Hamiltonian.}---Consider two \emph{independent} ensembles of $N_{1,2}$ spins-1/2 coupled to a single cavity mode with strengths $\lambda_{1,2}$, respectively.
 The system is described by a non-standard Dicke Hamiltonian,